samouraiworld/peerdev/gno-tutorials/short-tutorials/11-Gno-vs-Solidity/README.md

 # Gno vs Solitidy

-Show all famous Solidity patern in Gno.land for an easy on-boarding for experienced Solitidy Developper.
+Show all famous Solidity patern in Gno.land for an easy on-boarding for experienced Solidity Developper.

 - Introduction: This is oriented for Solidity developper
 - Explain what is Gno